 Luna-Resurs could also carry a European-built optical navigation and a hazard-avoidance system.
 The lander was expected to operate on the surface for at least a year.

-The most important part of the scientific gear would be a state-of-the art drill, capable of penetrating lunar regolith up to a depth of two meters in a quest for lunar ice.
-To include a European-built drill adapted from the ExoMars-2018 mission, the Ministerial Council of the European Space Agency, ESA, would have to approve the continent's participation in the Luna-Resurs project during its meeting in the fall of 2014.
+The most important part of the scientific gear on the Luna-Resurs would be a state-of-the-art surface drill, capable of penetrating lunar regolith up to a depth of two meters in a quest for lunar ice.
+To include a European-built drill adapted from the ExoMars-2018 mission, the Ministerial Council of the European Space Agency, ESA, was initially expected to approve the continent's participation in the Luna-Resurs project during its meeting in the fall of 2014.

-By October 2013, the launch of the Luna-Resurs mission was postponed from 2017-2018 period to 2019.
-In October 2014, TASS news agency quoted Deputy Designer General at NPO Lavochkin Maksim Martynov promising the launch of Luna-Resurs lander in 2019, even though other reports during the same year pushed a possible launch date to 2023.
+However by October 2013, the launch of the Luna-Resurs mission was postponed from the 2017-2018 period to 2019.
+In October 2014, the TASS news agency quoted Deputy Designer General at NPO Lavochkin Maksim Martynov promising the launch of Luna-Resurs lander in 2019, even though other reports during the same year pushed a possible launch date to 2023.

 Martynov also confirmed that the probe's high-accuracy landing system and its "cryogenic" drill designed to preserve the thermal conditions of samples, would have to be contributed by Europe.
 According to Martynov, an inter-agency agreement on the mission between ESA and Roskosmos was undergoing a government review.

 The drill system and associated laboratory equipment received an official designation the Package for Resource Observation and in-Situ Prospecting in support of Exploration, Commercial exploitation and Transportation, or PROSPECT.